-To this end, a comic book called "Of course!" has been designed, coordinated and printed in 2020 (first edition) and 2021 (second edition).
-It features eight illustrated interviews of researchers who experienced gender biases and imbalance at home, during their education, and at their work place.
+To this end, two comic books called "Of course!" and "Of course!2" have been designed, coordinated and printed in 2020 (volume 1, first edition), 2021 (volume 1, second edition), and 2022 (volume 2, first edition).
+They feature fifteen illustrated interviews of researchers who experienced gender biases and imbalance at home, during their education, and at their work place.
 They actively made positive changes allowing them to lead a fulfilled life as a scientist.

 You can also click on the scientists below to read their illustrated interview.
 May these people inspire you and encourage you to pursue your dreams!

-New stories of inspiring scientists will be posted here regularly.
+New stories of inspiring scientists will be posted here.